RachitNigam19/Breast-Cancer-Predictionn-ML-Model/README.md

 pandas
 numpy
 scikit-learn
-also if dont wanna run on local machine
+also if dont wanna run on local machine you can use Google Colab OR